Apply for a permit to work on protected vegetation

 Bushfire management and protected vegetation

-In many parts of the city, bushfire management is necessary for the protection of property and the well-being of the community.
-Regular controlled burning in certain areas also helps to maintain or increase vegetation diversity, protect fauna habitat and reduce the risk of wildfire due to a build-up in leaf litter and other vegetative material.
 Queensland’s bushfire season traditionally runs from August to November each year.
+In many parts of the city, vegetation management is necessary for the protection of property and promotion of healthy vegetation communities.
+Regular prescribed burning in certain areas helps to maintain or increase vegetation diversity, protect sensitive plant communities and native animal habitat, and reduce the risk of wildfire due to a build-up in leaf litter and other vegetative material.
+Weed management and fuel reduction can also play a role as part of bushfire preparedness.
 Property owners who live in bushland areas are encouraged to prepare and protect their property from bushfire.